 The River Bottoms are great for all types of recreation.
 It’s not uncommon to see hikers, bird watchers, and people fishing along the banks of the Minnesota River.
 I have enjoyed sharing with my son the sights of Bald eagles and Beavers who make the watershed here their home.
 Additionally, being a natural area, the River Bottoms are home to countless animals, including white-tailed deer and mink.

 What to expect

-On the map, there are a few popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
+On the map are a few more popular entrances to the River Bottom trail, including Lyndale Ave, Crest Ave, and Old Cedar Ave.
 These entrances offer ample parking and a clear trailhead.
 Once you start down the course, you will see that nothing is paved but worn-in enough to be firm under your tires.
-Except at the Lyndale trailhead, you will find a short section of paved, heading east, and perfect for walking and wheelchair use.
+Except at the Lyndale trailhead, you will find a short section of paved land heading east, perfect for walking and wheelchair use.
 While a mountain bike is best for unpaved trails, fat tire bikes navigate well in winter.
-If you need to cross a stream, there are bridges, and at 9-mile creek in the summer months, there is a rope ferry to get you across.
-Because the River Bottoms are so smooth, they are an ideal place to take kids mountain biking.
+If you need to cross a stream, there are bridges, and at the 9-mile creek in the summer months, there is a rope ferry to get you across.
+Because the River Bottoms are so smooth, they are an ideal place for kids to go mountain biking.

 When to ride

 The best part of the River Bottoms is that it is one of the first places to dry out each spring.
 It is also one of the first places to freeze when winter rolls through.
 Like most off-road trails, please avoid this trail in early spring as they thaw or after heavy rain.
 Other than that, these trails are sandy enough to drain quickly.
 One of the best things about the river bottoms is riding fat bikes.
 Fat bikes can trace their development directly to the river bottom in the winter.
 When the snow falls, the river bottoms are the perfect mixture of flat trails, bermed turns, and accessibility to create a near-perfect winter track.